twse/random-stuff/README.md

 ## Manually adding a name to Mozilla credits list using command line
 You won't receive any emails when your name is added - this will only see your name, email and citation in the log.
-1. Clone the `mozilla/community-data` repository.
+1. Clone the `mozilla/community-data` repository via `git clone`.
 2. Edit `names.csv` to add your name at the end or use `echo name,sortkey >> names.csv` replaced with your name and sort key.
-3. Commit the new file using `git commit -a -m 'name <email>: "citation"'` replaced with your name, email and citation.
+3. Commit the new file using `git commit -a -m 'name <email>: "citation"'` replaced with your name, email and citation (use backslashes to escape double quotes in the citation).
 4. Push your changes with `git push` using `gurumukhi` as the username and enter the user's password.
 5. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entry will appear with the last updated date being changed.

 ## Manually adding a name to Mozilla credits list using GitHub's web user interface
 Direct modifications can only be done when you're committing and logged in as last entry in the below owner list.
 Alternatively, the user can be added to the repository's collaborator list.
 You won't receive any emails when your name is added - this will only see your name, email and citation in the log.
-1. Go to the `credits` directory of `community-data` repository, click the `names.csv` file and the pencil at the top-right corner to edit it.
+1. Go to the `credits` directory in the `mozilla/community-data` repository, click the `names.csv` file and the pencil at the top-right corner to edit it.
 2. Add your name at the end.
 3. Use the name &lt;email&gt;: "citation" format for the commit message replaced with your name, email and citation.
 4. Use the default option which will commit directly to the `master` branch.
 5. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entry will appear with the last updated date being changed.

 ## Mozilla credits list owners
-This list is located in the credits directory in the repository `mozilla/community-data`.
+This list is located in the credits directory in the `mozilla/community-data` repository.

 | Name               | Nickname  | Nationality | Years active | Collaborator? |
 |--------------------|-----------|-------------|--------------|---------------|